 Band 20: greater than 191g/km - 41% of OMSP

 So, you get the inspection done, and then pay your VRT and NOx levy as before.
-There are, however, two new charges to pay, and they will likely upend the market for imported cars.
+There are, however, two added charges to pay, and they will likely upend the market for imported cars.

 Import duty will also apply to cars built in the EU, but sold in the first instance into the UK, unless that car has 55 per cent of its value originating in the UK (which is unlikely).